 Kristen Baird Adams is a Senior Vice President and Managing Director of PNC Financial Services Group, where she helps lead the development and implementation of strategies for community relations, marketing and public relations, philanthropy, charitable sponsorships and employee engagement in Greater Cleveland.
 That includes local leadership of PNC Grow Up Great, a $350 million, multi-year initiative that helps better prepare underserved preschool children for success in school and life.
 Baird Adams also provides ongoing strategic counsel to PNC executive leadership on how best to integrate and deploy corporate resources through PNC’s regional leadership model across 19 states and the District of Columbia.

-Karen founded her consulting practice, Karen Allport Consulting, Inc., in 2015 and since then has been serving clients such as Lorain County Community College, Great Lakes Biomimicry and the Ohio Federal Research Network.
+Karen founded her consulting practice, Karen Allport Consulting, Inc., in 2015 and has served as President since, working with clients such as Lorain County Community College, Great Lakes Biomimicry and the Ohio Federal Research Network.
 Previously, Karen was Vice President Strategic Outreach for NorTech, a technology-based economic development organization serving Northeast Ohio, where she was responsible for advancing NorTech’s position with relevant constituents and securing financial contributions to support the organization’s mission.
 Prior to joining NorTech, Karen was Chief Operating Officer for internationally-recognized Cleveland Botanical Garden, where she built earned income through new revenue streams.
 She also served as Vice President, Corporate Communications for Dix & Eaton Incorporated and Director of Marketing Services at Leaseway Transportation, a Fortune 500 company, where she engineered the communications and public relations for a successful Chapter 11 entrance and exit.
 Karen is also a member of the Board of Directors of Great Lakes Biomimicry.
 She serves as a special advisor to the Board of Directors for LEEDCo and is a member of the Leadership Cleveland Class of 2013.

 Mr. Chaiten is a partner at Jones Day where he works on a broad range of litigation and prelitigation matters.
 In trial court litigation and domestic and international arbitration proceedings, he has handled disputes involving consumer class actions, financial products, accounting and attest services, pharmaceutical and biologic products, clinical trials, commercial contracts, and wide range of other issues.
 Mr. Chaiten is also an appellate litigator, having recently successfully defended a financial-services company and accounting firm in a $900 million investor lawsuit, an international iron-ore supplier in a dispute over reclamation services, and multiple financial institutions in litigation over their securitization activities.
 He also successfully argued an appeal on behalf of an Ohio man wrongfully convicted of murder, leading to the man's release after more than a decade in prison.
 Mr. Chaiten previously clerked on the U.S. Supreme Court and the U.S. Court of Appeals for the Sixth Circuit, and served in the Office of Legal Counsel at the U.S. Department of Justice, which is responsible for advising the president, the attorney general, and other executive branch officials on complex issues of constitutional, statutory, and international law.
 He is a graduate of Northwestern University School of Law and University of Rochester.